Which words would your friends and family members use to describe you? Witty? Kind? Helpful?

 7. Document everything.

-As you complete the exercises to help you develop your brand voice, document everything you learn.
+Document everything you learn as you complete the exercises to help you develop your brand voice.
 Then make these findings available to everyone in the company — especially your executives and content creators.

-Continue to reiterate your brand voice to your company’s employees and be a proponent for it.
+Continue to reiterate your brand voice to your company’s employees and be a proponent of it.
 When you do so, a strong, consistent brand voice can become part of your company’s culture.